Jahed/ChatIO/README.md

 [`./config/keys`](./config/keys).

 ### Prefixes
-You can use prefixes to perform different tasks other than single key presses.
-For example `hold a` can hold the `a` key indefinitely.
+In chat, you can use prefixes to perform different tasks other than single key presses.
+For example `hold a` will hold the `a` key.

 | Prefix    | Description                                                 |
 |:----------|:------------------------------------------------------------|